grisel-m-data/grisel-m-data/README.md

-**Hello, I'm Grisel ✨**
+# Hi, I’m Grisel ✨

-An aspiring Data Engineer based in Houston, TX
+**Data Analyst based in Houston, TX**

-I’m currently building end-to-end data projects using SQL, Python, Tableau, and slowly growing into ETL pipelines, Airflow, and cloud tooling.
+Focused on turning raw data into clear, actionable insights using **SQL, Tableau, Excel, and Python**.

+I have 3+ years of experience working with real-world operational and transactional data, including fraud detection, revenue analysis, and data quality validation.
 ________________________

 🛠️ Tools & Tech